vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 ![]({{site.imgurl}}/cocoapods_2.png)

-> **Notice**: To update to the latest SDK, please change your directory in terminal to your Xcode project.
+> **Note**: To update to the latest SDK, please change your directory in terminal to your Xcode project.
 Run `pod repo update` to refresh the podspec and use `pod install` again to install SDK.

 ## Integrate SDK Manually {#manual-sdk}